Forcing minimal patterns of triods: Introduction

-The above theorem provides a full description of possible sets of periods of cycles of continuous interval maps.
-Moreover, it shows that various periods \emph{force} one another in the sense that if $m \sha n$ then, for a continuous interval map $f$, the existence of a cycle of period $m$ \emph{forces} the existence of a cycle of period $n$.
-Thus, the question of \emph{existence of periodic orbits} becomes a question of \emph{forcing}!

-However, the period is a rough characteristic of a cycle as there are a lot of cycles of the same period.
-A much finer way of describing cycles is by considering its \emph{(cyclic) permutation}, that is, the cyclic permutation that we get when we look at how the map acts on the points of the cycle, ordered from the left to the right.
-In what follows we often identify cyclic permutations with families of all cycles on the real line that induce such permutations and called \emph{ patterns} and use the two terms ``permutation'' and ``pattern'' interchangeably. patterns are partially ordered by the \emph{forcing relation}.
-A pattern $A$ \emph{forces} pattern $B$ if every continuous map having a cycle of pattern $A$ has a cycle of pattern $B$.
-By \cite{Ba} forcing is a partial ordering.
-Thus, if we know which patterns are forced by a given pattern $A$, we have enormous information about the structure of an interval map with a cycle of pattern $A$.
+Theorem \ref{t:shar} elucidates a hidden rich combinatorial structure which controls the disposition of the cycles of a continuous interval map.
+However, \emph{period} is a rough characteristic of a cycle as there are a lot of cycles with the same period.
+A much finer way of describing cycles is by considering its \emph{cyclic permutation} , that is, the \emph{cyclic permutation} we get, when we look at how the map acts on the points of the cycle ordered from the left to the right.
+As it turns out classifying \emph{cycles} in this manner is too detailed and doesn't yield a transparent picture( see \cite{Ba}, \cite{alm00}).
+This motivated the development of a middle-of-the-road way of describing \emph{cycles} : \emph{rotation theory}.

-A useful algorithm allows one to describe all patterns forced by a given pattern $A$.
-Namely, consider a cycle $P$ of pattern $A$; assume that the leftmost point of $P$ is $a$ and the rightmost point of $P$ is $b$.
-Every component of $[a, b]\setminus P$ is said to be a \emph{$P$-basic interval}.
-Extend the map from $P$ to the interval $[a, b]$ by defining it linearly on each $P$-basic interval and call the resulting map $f_P$ the \emph{$P$-linear map}.
-Then the patterns of all cycles of $f_P$ are exactly the patterns forced by the pattern of $P$ (see \cite{Ba} and \cite{alm00}).

-As it turns out, the forcing relation is rather complicated.
-This motivates one to look for another, middle-of-the-road way of describing cycles, a way not as crude as periods but not as fine as permutations, which would still allow for a transparent description.This led to the discovery of \emph{over-rotation numbers} \cite{BM1}, a combinatorial tool used for classifying interval cycles which is invariant under topological conjugacy of interval maps.
-It can be defined as follows :